HMS Monarch (1911): Subsequent activity

 By 1 May, Monarch had been assigned to the 3rd BS of the Home Fleet.
 On 1 November, the 3rd BS was disbanded and Monarch was transferred to the Reserve Fleet at Portland, together with her sisters.
 The ship had been transferred back to Portsmouth by 18 March 1920.
 She was temporarily recommissioned during the summers of 1920 and 1921 to ferry troops to the Mediterranean and back.
 On 5 May 1922, Monarch was paid off and placed on the disposal list in accordance with the terms of the Washington Naval Treaty.
 Put up for sale in August, the ship was later withdrawn and attached to the gunnery school at Vernon as a hulk.

 Monarch was paid off on 13 June 1923 and she was converted into a target ship at HM Dockyard, Portsmouth in October 1923.
 A replica of the underwater side protection of the Nelson-class battleships added to test the blast effects of large bombs detonating alongside the hull.
 A device consisting of 2081 lb of TNT (representing the explosives in a 4000 lb aerial bomb) was exploded at a depth of 40 ft and 7 ft 6 in from her side.
 Although damaged, the structure remained watertight after the test.
 The following year, live bombs of various sizes were dropped on the ship by Airco DH.9A bombers with little effect.
 Bombs were then positioned and detonated internally to evaluate their effects.
 On 20 January 1925, Monarch was towed out from Plymouth by dockyard tugs into Hurd's Deep in the English Channel, approximately 50 nmi south of the Isles of Scilly.
-On 21 January she was attacked by a wave of Royal Air Force bombers, which scored several hits; this was followed by four C-class light cruisers firing six-inch (152-mm) shells, and the destroyer Vectis, using her 4-inch guns.
+She was attacked by a wave of Royal Air Force bombers, which scored several hits; this was followed by four C-class light cruisers firing six-inch (152-mm) shells, and the destroyer Vectis, using her 4-inch guns.
 For the finale, the fast battleships Hood and Repulse and the five Revenge-class battleships opened fire with their 15-inch (381-mm) guns.
-The number of hits on Monarch is unknown, but after nine hours of shelling she finally sank at 22:00. after a final hit by Revenge.
+The number of hits on Monarch is unknown, but after nine hours of shelling she finally sank at 22:00 after a final hit by Revenge.